ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>As React applications grow more complex, the patterns that were “just fine” when you were starting out might start to feel limiting.
 Maybe…</blockquote>

 <h3>4.
-How To Create a Reddit Comment Section Like Multi-Level Accordion in ReactJS - <a href="https://medium.com/@partharoylive/how-to-create-accordion-ui-in-reactjs-f73c7abf88b9" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Use CSS Modules in Next.js ? : A Beginner-Friendly Guide - <a href="https://medium.com/@swhabitation/how-to-use-css-modules-in-next-js-a-beginner-friendly-guide-98c39239a35c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Partha Roy`**
+✍️ **posted by `swhabitation`**

-<blockquote>Sharing the complete process of how I built a React accordion with code example and codesandbox demo.</blockquote>
+<blockquote>Styling is a main part of any website.
+CSS Modules provides a great way to write scoped, maintainable CSS in Next.js.
+Unlike traditional…</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>